google/applied-machine-learning-intensive/v2/06_other_models/03_bayes/slides.md

 <!--
 The Naive Bayes classifier is one of the simplest but most effective classifiers.

-The classifier calculates the conditional probability of seeing all of the options, given the data, and just chooses the option with the highest/maximum probability.
+The classifier calculates the conditional probability of seeing each of the possible options, given the data, and just chooses the option with the highest/maximum probability.

 Image Details:
 [sorting_eggs.jpeg](https://unsplash.com/photos/BiZ-_6kNjbI): Unsplash License